why electric bikes are not popular 1

 Cost of maintenance and repairs

 In addition to the expensive initial investment, the cost of maintenance and repairs can also discourage potential buyers.
 Electric bikes, like any other vehicle, require regular maintenance to ensure they remain in good working condition.
-Additionally, the cost of repairs, especially for components such as the battery or motor, can be significantly higher compared to traditional bicycles.
-These ongoing costs can make electric bikes less appealing to individuals who are looking for a cost-effective mode of transportation.
+Additionally, the cost of repairs, especially for components such as the battery or motor, can be significantly higher than traditional bicycles.
+These ongoing costs can make electric bikes less appealing to individuals looking for a cost-effective mode of transportation.

 Limited financing options